JACGWD/Responsive-Design/bioblitz/instructions.md

             font-style: normal;
         }

+        h1 {
+            font-family: "Outfit", sans-serif;
+            font-optical-sizing: auto;
+            font-weight: 600;
+            font-style: normal;
+            } /* Use this font exclusively for the title/branding */

-        h1,h2,h3 {
+        h2,h3,h4,h5,h6,label,legend {
             font-family: "Helvetica Neue", Helvetica, Arial, sans-serif;
             font-weight: bold;
             font-style: normal;
         }

-#### Pick your font size for mobile
+### 2.3 Pick your font sizes for mobile

-1. Make sure your choice of fonts are loading
+1. Make sure your choice of fonts are loading.
+Use Firefox's Font Inspector (in the web inspector toolbox) to see which fonts are active on the page.
-2. Look at your page in mobile view size
+2. Look at your page in **mobile view** size
 3. Find the H1 and H2 tags
 4. Use the web inspector to adjust the h1 size up or down until it fits nicely on the page, ex: 2.1rem
-5. Go to the [Typographic Scale](https://spencermortensen.com/articles/typographic-scale/) and enter 2.1 as the R value
+5. Go to the [Typographic Scale](https://spencermortensen.com/articles/typographic-scale/) and enter the value from the previous step (ex: 2.1) as the R value
 6. Paste the CSS from the scale in your CSS
-7. You can readjust the font sizes for bigger screens using [media queries](https://github.com/JACGWD/Responsive-Design-Winter-2025/blob/main/week-8b-notes.md#examples-of-how-to-use-media-queries).

         h1 {